How Acceptance Can Help Depression

 To make a better choice, you may need to first stop fighting.
 Acceptance of depression doesn’t mean you decide you love being depressed.
 It means you interrupt the cycle of pushing back.
+You listen to your body and accept you're tired.
 It’s like deciding to listen to your sister or child instead of stone-walling or punishing them.

 In classic cognitive behavioral therapy, you learn how to catch punishing thoughts like “I’m always late” and replace them with a more useful response.
 You might think, "Time to figure out how long it will take to arrive and if I can last that long."

 With ACT, you might sing “I’m always late,” as if you were Frank Sinatra, or shout “late, late, late, late,” or, like a graduate of a meditation class, say out loud “I’m noticing that I’m late and I’m tired.”
 In a 2015 review of 39 randomized controlled trials of ACT, the authors concluded that various ACT approaches did as well as classic CBT with depression.